matteocacciola/challenges/canonical/README.md

 | (3 + 4) * 5       | * + 3 4 5       |
 | (3 - 4) / (5 + 2) | / - 3 4 + 5 2   |

-In the code provided, the `app/calculator.js` file exports a `calculate` function.
+In the code provided, the `app/v*/calculator.js` files exports a `calculate` function.
 This function is expected to take an alternative expression as a string, and output the numerical solution.

 We have included some tests to check this function works as expected.